bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 ## TODO:

 - debounce scroll events - https://www.developerway.com/posts/debouncing-in-react
-- remove starter script - instead have example snippets
 - darknet scripts are killed on restart?
-- fix "In other words, if you want to copy files to or run scripts on a darknet server from a long distance away, the source script needs to run dnet.connectToSession with the server's password first, and you need to stasis link or backdoor the server."
 - performance
 - link server logs to PID for labyrinth display?